FTA Show: The FTA Song

 Every show included at least one performance of the show's theme song, "The Lifer's Song" (or "The FTA Song"), with most of the cast singing.
 The song is an irreverent ditty written around the common troop expression FTA, which really meant "Fuck The Army".
 During the Vietnam War, FTA was often scrawled on the side of walls and scratched onto bathroom stalls.
 The song tells the story of a pro-military "lifer" who is trying to figure out what FTA means.
 He hears it in "Leesville", "Waynesville", "Fayetteville", and "a Texas paradise called Killeen" — all towns with major military bases.
 Just "three little words" he complains, "but I can't find out what they mean."
 Is it "Future Teachers of American", "Free The Antarcticans", "Free The Army?"
 Help me, the singers appeal to the audience.
 When the troupe got to the last line they always hesitated, encouraging the audience to supply the real meaning of FTA, which the GIs invariably did with a thundering "FUCK the Army".
 "Extra letters and words were added as needed, depending upon the composition of the audience.
 FTA would become 'FTAF' or 'FTN,' or 'FTM' — or all four at once, spelled out in a triumphant, expletive-filled list."
 In the documentary of the tour, F.T.A., we see "the singers exaggeratedly trying to contain themselves" as they reach the first word in the last line. "[I]t seems the singers want the audience to understand that they really want to say 'Fuck the Army,' but they perform the pretense that they can't quite or won't, for whatever reason, bring themselves to do it the first time through.
 The second time, as they are making the long, drawn-out beginning of the word, Len Chandler turns and says quietly (but the mic picks it up) 'say it!' — and they do..., they shout 'Fuck the Army.'"

 Donald Sutherland reads Johnny Got His Gun

 Each performance ended with Donald Sutherland reading from Dalton Trumbo's 1938 novel Johnny Got His Gun:

 The film

 In 1972 a U.S. documentary film called F.T.A. and directed by Francine Parker was released, which followed the show as it stopped in Hawaii, the Philippines, Okinawa, and Japan.
 Footage from the film and discussion of the FTA Show is included in the 2005 documentary film Sir!
 No Sir!.

-Since then, the director of Sir!
-No Sir!, David Zeiger, has been involved in resurrecting the original documentary film F.T.A..
-It was shown publicly in Los Angeles in early 2009 at the American Cinematheque with a panel that included two of the original performers in the show.
-F.T.A. also had its broadcast premiere on the Sundance Channel on February 23, 2009.
-The DVD of F.T.A. is now sold on the Sir!
-No Sir! website.